Tennyson, Queensland: Education

 Barrett Adolescent Centre Special School is a specific-purpose secondary (7-12) school for boys and girls with complex mental health needs at 38 Lofter Street (27.5272°S 153.0032°E).
 In 2018, the school had an enrolment of 24 students with 10 teachers (7 full-time equivalent) and 8 non-teaching staff (4 full-time equivalent).

 There are no general-purpose schools in Tennyson.
 The nearest government primary schools are Sherwood State School in neighbouring Sherwood to the south-west or Yeronga State School in Yeronga to the north-east.
-The nearest secondary school is Yeronga State High School in Yeronga.
+The nearest government secondary school is Yeronga State High School, also in Yeronga.

 Sport

 The Queensland Tennis Centre is located in Tennyson.
 It is built on the site of the demolished Tennyson Power Station.

 St Joseph's, Gregory Terrace, an upper primary and secondary boys' school has extensive playing fields and a rowing shed on the banks of Oxley Creek which forms the western boundary of the suburb.